stuartellis/stuartellis-site-hugo/content/articles/golang-development.md

 - [pop](https://github.com/gobuffalo/pop) - An Object Relational Mapper that is inspired by ActiveRecord

-Whichever package you choose, you will also need a driver for the specific brand of database that your code will access.
+Whichever option you choose, you will also need a driver for the specific brand of database that your code will access.
 The most popular drivers are:

 - [Microsoft SQL Server](https://github.com/denisenkom/go-mssqldb)